 Recently, I embarked on a journey to amplify my Spotify plays using an efficient method – Facebook ads for music promotion.
 Specifically, to try and boost my Spotify plays count.
 In this post I’m going to share how I set up my campaign, targetting settings, and some numbers that resulted.

 First, you’ll need to get a Facebook for Business account.
-Doing so will unlock many custom targetting settings for you to take advantage of, as opposed to just clicking the “boost post” button inside the Facebook or Instagram.
-You can get started by heading over to Facebook Business manager and loging in with your existing Facebook account.
+Doing so will unlock many custom targetting settings for you to take advantage of, as opposed to just clicking the “boost post” button on Facebook or Instagram.
+You can get started by heading over to Facebook Business Manager and logging in with your existing Facebook account.

 Once you’re in Facebook Business Manager, create a new campaign and choose “traffic” as your “marketing objective”.
-For the daily budget you can put in anything over 1$.
-I recommend starting low and then scaling up once you zero in on your target audience and have a working ad campaigns set up.
+For the daily budget, you can put in anything over 1$.
+I recommend starting low and then scaling up once you zero in on your target audience and have a working ad campaign set up.

-The second step in the campaign set up process is creating an ad set in your Facebook Business Manager.
+The second step in the campaign setup process is creating an ad set in your Facebook Business Manager.
 This is where you get to specify your target audience – including factors like age, gender, and location, to effectively reach potential Spotify listeners.
-Starting with location, from previous experience with Facebook Ads, I’ve learned that the “worldwide” targetting option will get you the cheapest clicks, but the majority of them would be bots and thus a waste of your resources.
-So what I recommend to do for now is to only target first-world countries like USA, Canada, UK, etc. Don’t worry, we will revisit location targeting later on once we have the campaign set up.
+Starting with location, from previous experience with Facebook Ads, I’ve learned that the “worldwide” targeting option will get you the cheapest clicks, but the majority of them would be bots and thus a waste of your resources.
+So what I recommend doing for now is to only target first-world countries like the USA, Canada, the UK, etc. Don’t worry, we will revisit location targeting later on once we have the campaign set up.